AlexArcPy/python-for-gis-progression-path/README.md

  - Esri Help page [Reading OMDs](http://resources.arcgis.com/en/help/arcobjects-net/conceptualhelp/#/Reading_OMDs/000100000306000000/) provides a description of the diagram notation used on the ArcObjects object model diagrams (OMDs)
  - Blog post [Accessing ArcObjects in Python](https://tereshenkov.wordpress.com/2016/01/16/accessing-arcobjects-in-python/)

 * Learn about other GIS packages.
-Go through a comprehensive list of [Essential Python Geospatial Libraries](http://carsonfarmer.com/2013/07/essential-python-geo-libraries/) (also available on [this GitHub page](https://github.com/SpatialPython/spatial_python/blob/master/packages.md).
+ - Go through a comprehensive list of [Essential Python Geospatial Libraries](http://carsonfarmer.com/2013/07/essential-python-geo-libraries/) (also available on [this GitHub page](https://github.com/SpatialPython/spatial_python/blob/master/packages.md).
- - watch the series of recorded workshops on using open source GIS packages: [Geospatial data in Python: Database, Desktop, and the Web](http://pyvideo.org/speaker/carson-farmer.html)
+ - Watch the series of recorded workshops on using open source GIS packages: [Geospatial data in Python: Database, Desktop, and the Web](http://pyvideo.org/speaker/carson-farmer.html)

 * Learn about how to build desktop GUI applications using Tkinter, WxPython, PyQt, PySide, or Kivy and then embed them into ArcGIS or just let them be aware of spatial datasets:
  - [Python Add-Ins and Tkinter](http://anothergisblog.blogspot.se/2013/07/python-add-ins-and-tkinter.html)